top of page

 Liturgy Seminar: Crafting Cohesive Worship

-Katie Aumann
+Katie Owen Aumann

 The preached word is at the center of most worship, but liturgy and music are acts of proclamation too.
 Explore strategies for weaving liturgical elements together to cohesively proclaim the Word.